 The main theory for the last puzzle was that players had to stand at a very specific spot in the game and input a sequence of button presses.
 The standard sequences in the game are 8 inputs long and use up to 7 different buttons.
 Needless to say, no one wanted to try 2 097 152 different combinations, hence why players tried to make sense of some of the remaining mysteries in the game.

 After a few days of unsuccessful attempts at breaking the code, the community realized that joining hands and brute-forcing the sequences together was a viable alternative.
-Fortunately a player who had found the solution started dropping hints to dramatically reduce the set of possible solutions to a more manageable 78 125 combinations (the sequence was 7-inputs long for example and only used 5 inputs).
+Fortunately, a player who had found the solution started dropping hints to dramatically reduce the set of possible solutions to a more manageable 78 125 combinations (he said the sequence was 7-inputs long and only used 5 inputs).
 Some people created a shared spreadsheet on Google Docs to split the work of trying the thousands of sequences, I went a different way.

-Ars Technica wrote a good article about the whole thing with more details.
+Ars Technica wrote a good article about the story around the puzzle.

 Rails, Heroku and Bootstrap: a success story

 I was not too fond of the spreadsheet, not because it was a bad idea, but it just seemed a crude way of splitting the work even though it was practical and easy to set-up.
-On Tuesday evening (the 17th) I decided I would build a web application that would present visitors 10 sequences to try, they could then report their results, either the solution was found or not.
+On Tuesday evening (the 17th) I decided I would build a web application that would present visitors 10 sequences to try, then they could say whether one of the sequences worked or not.
 The user would then be presented 10 more sequences to try and so on until the solution was found.

 A De Bruijn sequence [...] is a cyclic sequence of a given alphabet A with size k for which every possible subsequence of length n in A appears as a sequence of consecutive characters exactly once.

 This was perfect for the problem at hand since the sequences could be entered in any order, only the last 7 button presses were checked to see if the sequence was right.